-Glucagon secreted from alpha cells of pancreas act through activation of adenylate cyclase via G proteins resulting in a positive chronotropic and inotropic effect.
-Bailey et al. showed an improvement in heart rate, cardiac output, and reversal of AV blocks in animal models of CCB overdose with use of glucagon.
+Glucagon secreted from alpha cells of the pancreas act through activation of adenylate cyclase via G proteins resulting in a positive chronotropic and inotropic effect.
+Bailey et al. showed an improvement in heart rate, cardiac output, and reversal of AV blocks in animal models of CCB overdose with the use of glucagon.
 A bolus of 5-10 mg over 1-2 minutes is an appropriate initial dose.
-Effects of administration are clear within 1-3 minutes and last 10-15 minutes.
+The effects of administration are clear within 1-3 minutes and last 10-15 minutes.
 Because of the short duration of action, an intravenous infusion of 2-10 mg/hour should follow the initial bolus.

 It is an emetic and nausea, vomiting can occur with bolus doses above 50 micrograms/kg.
 It can also induce hyperglycemia, hypokalemia, and ileus.